truenas/documentation/content/SCALE/SCALEUIReference/Credentials/LocalGroupsScreens.md

 Click **Save**.

 ## Privileges Screen
-{{< hint=important title="Experimental Early Release" >}}
+{{< hint type="warning" title="Experimental Feature" >}}
 The **Privileges** feature is an early release experimental feature.
-Use the **Privileges** screens to set access privileges or to define roles for new administrator users.
+Use the **Privileges** screens to view default administrator groups and roles, or define customized groupings of roles for different local or Directory Service-imported account groups.

 Only the **Readonly Admin**, **Sharing Admin**, and **Full Admin** roles are supported in the Web UI.
-Do not edit the existing predefined administrator roles for the Local Administrator (Full Admin account), Readonly Administrator, or Sharing Manager/Admin roles.

-Users can experiment with defining a new privilege but should ***NOT** edit the existing predefined administrator roles!
+Users can experiment with defining a new privilege but should **NOT** edit the existing predefined administrator roles!
 Editing the unrestricted administrator account privilege can result in lost access to the system!

-Assigned administrator roles display on the [Users Screen]({{< relref "LocalUsersScreensSCALE.md" >}}).
 {{< /hint >}}

 {{< trueimage src="/images/SCALE/Credentials/PrivilegesScreen.png" alt="Privileges Screen" id="Privileges Screen" >}}